 When determining credit eligibility for a VA loan, lenders will analyze the borrower’s credit profile.
 This generally includes pulling credit reports from the three major credit-reporting agencies: Equifax, Experian and TransUnion.
 Your lender will take the middle, or median, score as your credit score for VA loan qualification purposes.

 The VA doesn’t set a minimum credit score requirement for the VA loan, but also does not make the loan.
 Lenders who do make the loans will typically have a credit score benchmark.
 That benchmark varies by lender, but a 620 FICO score is a common credit score requirement for a VA loan.

-Lenders will analyze a borrower's past credit performance in determining the loan for approval.
-A borrower who has made timely payments for the last 12 months serves as a guide and demonstrates their willingness to repay future credit obligations.
-On the opposite side, a borrower who reflects continuous slow payments, judgments and delinquent accounts is not a good candidate for loan approval.
+In addition to credit score, your lender will consider past credit patterns to determine willingness to repay.
+A borrower who has made timely payments for at least the last 12 months demonstrates their willingness to repay future credit obligations.
+Conversely, a borrower with late payments, judgments and delinquent accounts may not be a good candidate for loan approval.

 Below is a list of items that can have an impact on a borrower’s credit profile and ability to obtain a VA loan:

 The VA guidelines state that a minimum of two years must elapse since the discharge date of the borrower and / or spouse's Chapter 7 bankruptcy, not the filing date.
 A full explanation of the bankruptcy will be required.
-The borrower must also have re-established good credit, qualify financially and have good job stability.
+The borrower must also have re-established good credit, qualify financially and have stable income.

-A borrower whose previous residence or other real property was foreclosed on or given a deed-in-lieu of foreclosure within the previous two years since the disposition date is generally not eligible for a VA insured mortgage.
+A borrower whose previous residence or other real property was foreclosed on or given a deed-in-lieu of foreclosure within the previous two years since the disposition date is generally not eligible for a VA loan.
 If the foreclosure was on a VA loan, the applicant may not have full entitlement available for the new loan.
-Some lenders will have no required waiting period following a short sale.
+Default on an FHA loan can result in a three-year wait for a VA loan.